TUMMY TUCK SURGERY

 After 6 weeks you can stop wearing the binder and drive.
 You should be realistic about your timeline of healing.
 It may take up to 6 to 8 months after surgery to see the final results.

-If you live in Clarkston, Detroit, Bloomfield Hills, Farmington Hills, Rochester Hills or Troy, ask Dr. Ali if you are a good candidate for a Tummy Tuck today.
-Contact us to schedule a consultation.
+If you live in Clarkston, Detroit, Bloomfield Hills, Farmington Hills, Rochester Hills or Troy, schedule an appointment with Dr. Ali if you are a good candidate for Tummy Tuck surgery today.